 Below are some things to keep in mind when looking at my list:

-- The core of the gameplay is the most crucial aspect that determines how good a game is unless it has minimal gameplay for some reason.
+- The gameplay and the content are the most crucial aspects that determines how good a game is unless it has minimal gameplay for some reason.

 - If a game has story or narrative going on it can raise or lower the score depending on how important to the experience it seemed.